levm370/levm370/README.md

 - 👋 Hi, I’m @levm370
 - 👀 I’m interested in programing.
 - 🌱 I’m currently learning c++
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Govno Govennoe
-- 📫 How to reach me ...
+- 📫 How to reach me: levm370@mail.ru / https://t.me/@slaboto4nik_ops
-- 😄 Pronouns: ...
+- 😄 Pronouns: he/him/fuckingc++programmer
 - ⚡ Fun fact: the rise of the machines is closer than you think

 <!---